 3. Abbotsford, Melrose, Scottish Borders

 31 May – 11am – 12noon

 If you’re not already aware, Abbotsford was the home of one of Scotland’s most influential writers – Sir Walter Scott.
 His most prized possession, the house reflects his imagination and inventiveness and is a place that should feature on any literary pilgrimage.

 Scott’s imagination and creativity also extended beyond the house into his remarkable and beloved Regency Gardens.
 As part of the Scottish Spring Flower Festival, you can join Ranger Anna Inman on an in-person, ticketed and guided tour through Abbotsford’s estate and Regency Walled Gardens and enjoy the abundance of colour here.

 4. Armadale Castle, Gardens & Museum, Isle of Skye

 Once an imposing Victorian mansion of the Clan Donald, the romantic ruins of Armadale Castle lie at the heart of 40 stunning acres of woodland gardens, which are warmed by the Gulf Stream.
 This milder airstream provides ideal conditions for the many outstanding trees and shrubs to be found here.
 There’s also lots to see during the Scottish Spring Flower Festival.

-On 18 May, meet one of the gardeners for an in-person tour and learn about the joys and challenges of gardening at Armadale.
-Free with normal entrance fee, no booking is required though numbers are limited – please check the website for details.
+On 18 May, between 2 -3 pm, meet one of the gardeners for an in-person tour and learn about the joys and challenges of gardening at Armadale.
+Free with normal entrance fee, no booking is required, though numbers are limited – please check the website for details.